Girilal Jain

 Girilal Jain (1924 - 19 July 1993) was an Indian journalist.
 He served as the editor of The Times of India from 1978 until 1988.
 He advocated establishing old glory and re-establishing the great tenets of Hinduism aligned with nationalism and authored books on the subject, the best known of which, The Hindu Phenomenon, was published posthumously.
-The government of India awarded him the civilian honour of the Padma Bhushan in 1989.
-He is accused by Congressional records of being vituperative towards Sikhs in editorial named "De-Turbaning of Sikhs".
+The Government of India awarded him the civilian honour of the Padma Bhushan in 1989.
+He is accused by Rep. Duke Cunningham in the Congressional Record of 28 September 1996 of being vituperative towards Sikhs in 1982 editorial named "De-Turbaning of Sikhs".

 Personal life

-Girilal Jain was born in Piplikhera in Sonipat district, which falls in Delhi National Capital Region.
+Girilal Jain was born in Piplikhera in Sonipat district in Punjab Province, British Raj (in present-day Haryana, India), which falls in Delhi National Capital Region.
 He received a bachelor's degree in history from Hindu College, Delhi, from Delhi University.
 He married Sudarshan Jain in 1951.
 They had a son and three daughters, including the historian Meenakshi Jain and the columnist Sandhya Jain.
-Sunil Jain, his son, was a journalist, who was the managing-editor of the Financial Express.
+Sunil Jain, his son, was a journalist, who was the managing-editor of The Financial Express.

 At the age of 69, Girilal Jain died on 19 July 1993.